linhtc/resume/docs/source/skill.rst

 Working on ESP32 SoC of Espressif for use by Smarthome Control (`Switches <https://github.com/linhtc/linhomes/tree/master/switches>`_ project).

-* Using ESP-IDF framework.
+* Use ESP-IDF framework.
-* Creating WebSocket on chip for control from smartphones.
+* Create WebSocket on chip.
-* Have played with Firebase to sync LED pin state from ESP module (REST API).
+* Play Firebase on ESP module (REST API).

 .. note:: The references are my github or projects which I worked at companies in the past.
           If you think I tell lie about that.
-You can call me in :ref:`hashtag-personal-information` section.
+You can message me in :ref:`hashtag-personal-information` section.
           Thanks for reading!